LevFain/LevsProjects/RandomScenario/README.txt

 How to use:
 	1) Place any scenario file you want in the scnx folder
 	2) start "start.bat"
-	3) type either 'start' or 'change'
+	3) type either 'start' or 'change' or 'help'
 		-start; starts the main program
-		-change; allows you to change the domainID in the BAT that will be used
+		-change; allows you to change the domainID in the BAT that will be used -help; prints the applicable commands

 Comes with a few random scenarios I chose for testings....